ryasar79/reduxx/README.md

 **(with 100% code coverage😉👍🏿👍🏽👍🏻)**

-#### ReduxX is a lightweight yet super-powerful and very easy to learn and very easy to setup React state management library.
+#### ReduxX is a lightweight yet super-powerful, very easy to learn, and very easy to set up React state management library.

 ### Table of Contents: